-At The Nourmand Law Firm, our employment retaliation plaintiff’s lawyers are experienced, seasoned and highly-skilled employment attorneys.
+At The Nourmand Law Firm, our employment retaliation plaintiff’s lawyers are experienced, seasoned and highly skilled employment attorneys.
 We have a track record of success and excellence in representing our clients.
-Our clients are generally employees who suffered a wide range of abuses: wrongful termination, discrimination, demotion, denial of compensation (including the minimum wage, overtime, compensation for meal periods and rest periods) and other actions that violate the California Labor Code.
+Our clients are generally employees who suffered a wide range of abuses: wrongful termination, discrimination, demotion, denial of compensation (including the minimum wage, overtime, compensation for meal periods and rest periods), sexual harassment and other actions that violate the California Labor Code.
 Employers often violate other laws, however, including the Americans with Disability Act (ADA) or the California Fair Employment and Housing Act (FEHA), which makes them liable under these statutes.
 We are experienced and knowledgeable in prosecuting retaliation claims on behalf of our clients.

 If you believe you experienced workplace retaliation, contact our experienced Los Angeles employment lawyers today.